mongodb/specifications/source/retryable-writes/retryable-writes.rst

 enabled.

 Drivers expect the server to yield an error if a transaction ID is included in an unsupported write command.
-This requires drivers to maintain a whitelist and track which write operations support retryable behavior for a given server version (see: `Why must drivers maintain a whitelist of supported operations?`_).
+This requires drivers to maintain an allow list and track which write operations support retryable behavior for a given server version (see: `Why must drivers maintain an allow list of supported operations?`_).

 While this approach will allow applications to take advantage of retryable write